Why I Love My Morning Pages

 I love this exercise, although I have my own special way to do it.

 I do my morning pages before I do anything else.
 I start with a brain dump into my journal, writing down whatever is on my mind.
 If I haven’t done the exercise in a while, that ends up being a lot!

 Sometimes what I write has to do with my novel.
 Other times, things that I’ve been thinking or worrying about.
 Sometimes I write about my novel and work through plot problems.

-Most times what I’m writing about has nothing to do with my novel, but rather about what’s keeping me from my novel.
+Most times, what I’m writing about has nothing to do with my novel at all, but rather about what’s keeping me from my novel.
 I may write about financial concerns, an interpersonal issue with a friend, or something that brings me joy.
-In short, putting down everything that I’m thinking of whether it’s positive or negative.
-In fact, I usually do my best to make sure that I’m not placing judgment on my feelings.
-Just put them down.
+In short, I put down everything that I’m thinking of, whether it’s positive or negative.
+In fact, I usually do my best to make sure that I’m not placing judgment on my feelings, just writing them down.

 Note: All purchase links in this post are affiliate links through BookShop.org, and Novlr may earn a small commission – every purchase supports independent bookstores.